Expressing your emotions with words? No one has time for that! Nowadays, we send an emoji, a meme or a GIF to share what we’re thinking.

-Now, GIFs have actually been around for a while.
-Since 1987, in fact!
-Back then, people had issues sharing images without taking up too much space.
-So one day, a developer named Steve Wilhite had a bright idea.
-He created a compression algorithm that could send animated image files with timed delays.
+GIF files have actually been around since 1987.
+Back then, people had difficulty sharing images without taking up too much space.
+Then, a developer named Steve Wilhite came along and created a compression algorithm that could send animated image files with timed delays.
 This resulted in the GIF that we know and love today.
-Steve, we salute you.

-From there, the whole movement snowballed.
-In 2015, GIFs became supported on Facebook, and Instagram added GIF to their story features in 2018.
-Now, they’re everywhere!
-You can see these image formats in blog articles, webpages, email signatures, forums… you name it.
+You can see these eye-catching image formats in blog articles, webpages, email signatures, forums… you name it.
 They’re an iconic part of Internet culture and our overall user experience.